-According to a 2022 study conducted by The Singapore Business Review, a staggering 58% of Singaporeans are contemplating a change in their career path.
+A 2022 study by The Singapore Business Review revealed that 58% of Singaporeans are considering switching careers.
+This shift includes many seasoned professionals exploring part-time roles in financial advisory.
 This indicates a substantial pool of potential mid-career switchers ripe for exploration.

 Why are Mature Candidates Shifting to Financial Advisory